 Financial liabilities are obligations to pay cash or other financial assets and are recognised when the Group becomes a party to the contractual provisions of the instrument.
-The Group's financial liabilities are trade and other payables.
+The Group's financial liabilities are financial instruments (convertible loan notes), trade and other payables.
 The Company's financial liabilities additionally include intercompany payables.
-Financial liabilities are recorded at amortised cost using the effective interest method, with interest-related charges recognised as an expense in finance charges in the statement of comprehensive income.
+Financial liabilities, excluding financial instruments, are recorded at amortised cost using the effective interest method, with interest-related charges recognised as an expense in finance charges in the Statement of Income.
+Financial instruments are recorded at fair value based on the Company's share price as reported on the AIM market at date of the Consolidated Statement of Financial Position, a fair value movement is recorded in the Consolidated Statement of Income.
 Finance charges, including premiums payable on settlement or redemption and direct issue costs, are charged to profit or loss on an accruals basis using the effective interest method and are added to the carrying amount of the instrument to the extent that they are not settled in the period in which they arise.